This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 Dairy & Egg Free: To make this Chocolate Muscovado Cake suitable for dairy allergies, follow the vegan substitutes given above.
 Don’t replace the egg if this isn’t needed for dietary requirements.

-Equipment Notes for Chocolate Muscovado Cake
+Equipment Notes for Dense Chocolate Cake

 I used my Kenwood Stand Mixer but a large mixing bowl and an electric hand whisk was my method of choice for many years and just as effective.
 It is a little harder with just a wooden spoon but most certainly can be done.